 When you look at your relationship, ask yourself, is it intentional?
 Is the person you’re dating intentional?
-Does your relationship have purpose?
+Does your relationship have a purpose?
 Or, are you just passing time until the better match comes along?

 These are all questions you should be asking yourself and your mate.
 Otherwise, why are you involved?

 When we were younger, we would play around, waste time, hang out, and do things that truly had no purpose at all.
 We really didn’t know where we were going (because we were young and felt we had time).
 Once you get older, you begin to feel father time pulling at you.
-We begin to take our relationships more serious, and seek willful, and intentional purpose.
+We begin to take our relationships more serious and seek willful, and intentional purpose.
 Or, we simply get tired, and weary of the same old routine.
 Nevertheless, the result is the same.
-Things change, something clicks, and you seek more intent, and purpose from the person your choose to spend countless hours of your time with.
+Things change, something clicks, and you seek more intent, and purpose from the person you choose to spend countless hours of your time with.

 If you look at the synonyms above, and you don’t see your relationship, you have a problem.
 That is, unless you like wasting your time (and I’m guessing you don’t).
 Perhaps the person you are with isn’t being intentional, and you are, “waiting on them.”
 Do you find yourself sitting there with a glass of wine every other night alone, unsure of what your relationship is even about?
 If so, your relationship is not intentional.
 There is no plan.
 You’re just winding the clock aimlessly with no true agenda.